mrForce/dwm_configuration/README.md

 ![Alt text](http://i.giphy.com/3o85g9H2yx8msdNu12.gif)

 See how the location of the mouse pointer gets saved when you change focus with the keyboard, and is restored?
 These changes are made in the dwm.c file.
 I made a new struct called MouseLocation, and modified the Client struct.
-I also added things to the focusmon and focusstack functions.
+I also added things to the focusmon, focusstack, and view functions.

 This also includes the gapless grid layout; you can use it by pressing META-g